Module 5: Developing and Maintaining Healthy Routines (Part 1)

 Consider the following priorities:

-• Interact with a diverse range of people.
-College presents excellent opportunities for meeting a diverse range of people and making new friends.
+• Interact with a wide range of people.
+College presents excellent opportunities for meeting and making new friends.
 Many people discover that some of their most important life relationships begin in college.
 If you ask acquaintances who have been out of college for a few years, you’ll probably encounter many who say that they met a close friend, their spouse, someone in their professional network, or another key figure in their life during college.

 • Make new friends while staying in touch with old friends and establish a network of social and professional connections.